fred-r-perso/lwfsm/examples/stm32/lwfsm_demo/README.md

 # __LWFSM : *lwfsm_demo*__

-This project runs on STM32U5 and illustrates how one can use the LWFSM code.
+This project runs on STM32U5 and illustrates how one can use the LwFSM code.

 ## What is it doing ?